 - Now pipe the rice batter in any shape you like.
 Traditionally they are shaped like jalebi.

 - Leave them is sun till they are completely dry.
-Once dry, store them in a jar.
+Once dry, Kachri is ready to be stored away in a jar.

-- To serve, fry them in oil.
+- To serve, fry Kachri in hot oil.
 They should puff up as soon as they touch the oil but don’t let them brown at all.
 They usually double in size.

 - As you can see that they shrink quite a bit after drying so make sure that your nozzle is thick.